karlseguin/http.zig/readme.md

 zig fetch --save "git+https://github.com/karlseguin/http.zig#master"
 ```

-2. In your `build.zig`, add the `httpz` module as a dependency you your program:
+2. In your `build.zig`, add the `httpz` module as a dependency to your program:

 ```zig
 const httpz = b.dependency("httpz", .{